 *The fatality rate for truck-related accidents remains nearly double that involving only cars (according to safety experts).

 *The practice of falsifying truck driver hours is an open secret in the trucking industry; truckers routinely refer to their logs as “comic books.”
-Fines are small and the Federal Motor Carrier Safety Administration does not have the staff to closely monitor 700,000 businesses and almost eight million trucks.
+Fines are small and the Federal Motor Carrier Safety Administration does not have enough staff to monitor 700,000 businesses and almost eight million trucks.

-The article goes on to tell the story of a truck driver from Virginia who claims to have been taught to conceal excessive driving hours in his truck during his training last January by his former employer, Boyd Brothers Transportation of Birmingham, Alabama.
+The article then tells the story of a truck driver from Virginia who claims to have been taught to conceal excessive driving hours in his truck during his training last January by his former employer, Boyd Brothers Transportation of Birmingham, Alabama.
 The truck driver said his orientation instructor at Boyd Brothers told his class that government inspectors were allowed to examine a monthly logbook if it was bound, but taught the truck drivers a back door.
-If the staples were removed, the trucking log was considered “loose leaf” and inspectors could require an examination of only those pages from the most recent seven days.
+If they removed the staples, government inspectors considered the trucking log “loose leaf” and they could require an examination of only pages from the most recent seven days.

 To keep inspectors off the trail, the truck driver alleged that the drivers were told to use fuel credit cards that recorded only the date, not the time, of the fuel stop.
-He added that the trucking company he worked for pushed him to work longer hours than permitted, and that his logbooks were “adjusted” frequently to make it appear as if the truck driver was within the legal limits.
-He said he told a dispatcher several times he was too tired to make another trip but he was still ordered to do so after just a few hours sleep.
+He added that the trucking company he worked for pushed him to work longer hours than permitted and that his logbooks were “adjusted” frequently to appear as if the truck driver was within the legal limits.
+He said he told a dispatcher several times he was too tired to make another trip, but he was still ordered to do so after just a few hours of sleep.

 The recommendation that came out of that study was to revise the antiquated 1937 hours of service regulations.
-Specifically, the National Transportation Safety Board urged a new rule within two years to revise the pertinent federal regulations to require sufficient rest provisions to enable drivers to obtain at least eight continuous hours of sleep after driving for 10 hours or being on duty for 15 hours, as the New York Times article discusses.
+Specifically, the National Transportation Safety Board urged a new rule within two years to revise the pertinent federal regulations to require sufficient rest provisions to enable drivers to get at least eight continuous hours of sleep after driving for 10 hours or being on duty for 15 hours, as the New York Times article discusses.
 But now you know the rest of the story.
-By the way, I know deregulation has saved American consumers a lot of money, there is no question about it.
+I know deregulation saved American consumers a lot of money.
+There is no question.
 But at what price?

 I have a truck accident case in Baltimore, Maryland where the truck driver is disputing liability.
-We contacted the company to let them know of the lawsuit before the 6 months had elapsed to keep the truck driver’s log books (or as the article calls them, comic books).
-Yet, somehow, the truck driver’s lawyer tells me the log books have somehow disappeared.
+We contacted the company to notify of the lawsuit before 6 months elapsed to keep the truck driver’s logbooks (or as the article calls them, comic books).
+Yet, somehow, the truck driver’s lawyer tells me the logbooks have somehow disappeared.
 Go figure.
-It will be interesting to see how a Maryland federal district court judge is going to handle this issue.
+It will interest me to see how a Maryland federal district court judge handles this issue.